 - If the pos was equal to 1, we will make the head point to newnode as newnode will become the first node of the list.

-Dry Run on how to insert node at specific position in linked list
+Here is the code implementation for how to insert a node at a specific position in a linked list in C, C++, Java, and Python.

 #include <stdio.h> #include <stdlib.h> struct Node { int data; struct Node* next; }; int size = 0; // Using this function we will be creating new nodes struct Node* getNode(int data) { struct Node* newNode = (struct Node*)malloc( sizeof(struct Node)); newNode->data = data; newNode->next = NULL; return newNode; } // Using this function we will insert the newnode at the specific position void insertAtPosition(struct Node* head, int pos, int data) { if (pos < 1 || pos > size + 1) printf( "Invalid position!\n" ); else { struct Node *curr=head; for(int i=1;i<pos-1;i++) curr="curr-">next; struct Node* temp=getNode(data); temp->next=curr->next; curr->next=temp; if(pos=1) head=temp; size++; } } // Using this function we will print the linked list void printList(struct Node* head) { while (head != NULL) { printf("%d ",head->data); head = head->next; } printf("\n"); } // Driver function int main() { struct Node* head = NULL; head = getNode(1); head->next = getNode(2); head->next->next = getNode(3); head->next->next->next = getNode(4); head->next->next->next->next = getNode(5); size = 5; printf("Linked list before insertion: "); printList(head); int data = 6, pos = 2; insertAtPosition(head, pos, data); printf("Linked list after insertion of 6 at position 2: "); printList(head); return 0; }